GustavoHenrique18n/spiderFrontDev/README.md

 ## 🔖 Layout

-check out it in this link [desse link](https://www.figma.com/file/zm3fLTS6fk4gaYzaCWhMaw/Spider-man). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+check out it in this link [layout](https://www.figma.com/file/zm3fLTS6fk4gaYzaCWhMaw/Spider-man).
+Account is required at [Figma](https://figma.com) to access it.